icons8/lunacy-docs/docs/tipstricks.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips_tricks_text_magnets.png" height="auto"><source src="/public/tips_tricks_text_magnets.mp4" type="video/mp4"></video>

 This also works when you select multiple ungrouped text boxes.
-If you want to hide these magnets, disable the option i **View** > **Text Alignment Magnets** on the menu bar.
+If you want to hide these magnets, disable the option in **View** > **Text Alignment Magnets** on the menu bar.

 ### Resizing text boxes